vertica/vertica-containers/vertica-kafka-scheduler/README.md

 ## Repository contents overview

-This repository contains the following artifacts to help [test](#testing-the-container) and [build](#building-the-vertica-kafka-container) a vkconfig container
+This repository contains the following utilities to help maintain and build a Vertica scheduler container.

-## Makefile
+### Makefile

 The Makefile contains the following targets:
 - `make help`: Displays the help for the Makefile.
 - `make version`: Displays the Vertica version that will be used in the build process.
-- `make java`: Copy the local install of the Java libraries from `/opt/vertica/java`.
+- `make java`: Copy the local install of the Java libraries from `/opt/vertica/java` and saves them in a `/java` directory in the top-level of this repository.
-- `make kafka`: Copy the local install of the Kafka Scheduler from `/opt/vertica/packages/kafka`.
+- `make kafka`: Copy the local install of the Kafka Scheduler from `/opt/vertica/packages/kafka` and saves them in a `/kafka` directory in the top-level of this repository.
 - `make build`: Builds the container image.
 - `make push`: Pushes the custom container image to the remote Docker Hub repository.
 - `make test`: Runs [example.sh](#examplesh) to validate the vkconfig configuration.

-## docker-compose.yaml
+### docker-compose.yaml

 A [Compose file](https://docs.docker.com/compose/compose-file/) that starts the following services, each as a container:
 - [Zookeeper](https://hub.docker.com/r/bitnami/zookeeper)